Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Preliminaries

 We will consider polyhedral complexes that are CAT(0).
 The cells are 2D (planar) convex polygons.
 These can always be triangulated, so the general setting is when the cells are triangles.
 We call this a \emph{2D CAT(0) complex}.
 Sometimes we will consider a complex in which all the cells are rectangles, either bounded or unbounded.
 We call this a \emph{2D CAT(0) rectangular complex}.
 In general we allow the space to have boundary (i.e., an edge that is incident to only one cell).

+\note{ A 2D CAT(0) complex can be specified by giving its combinatorial information (the list of vertices, edges, and cells together with their incidence relationships) and the geometry of each cell.
+Each cell is a convex polygon that can be given either in local coordinates, or as angles and edge lengths.
+Converting between these two representations requires a real RAM model of computation in general, though for rectangular complexes, the conversion is efficient as measured by bit complexity, since all angles are $90^\circ$. }

+If a geodesic path in a 2D CAT(0) complex travels through a sequence of cells, we can ``unfold'' the cells into the plane where the path becomes a straight line.
+This result, and its history, is thoroughly discussed by Mitchell et al.~\cite{mitchell1987discrete}, for the case of a 2-manifold (a polyhedral surface).
+The same is true in general 2D CAT(0) complexes since a geodesic path can never revisit an edge, i.e., the sequence of cells traversed by a geodesic path forms a 2-manifold.

 For any vertex $v$ of a 2D complex, we define the \emph{link graph}, $G_v$ as follows.
 The vertices of $G_v$ correspond to the edges incident to $v$ in the complex.
 The edges of $G_v$ correspond to the cells incident to $v$ in the complex: if $r$ and $s$ are edges of cell $C$ with $r$ and $s$ incident to $v$, then we add an edge between vertices $r$ and $s$ in $G_v$ with weight equal to the angle between $r$ and $s$ in $C$.
 Every point $p \ne v$ in cell $C$ can be mapped to a point on edge $(r,s)$ in $G_v$: if the angle between $vr$ and $vp$ in $C$ is $\alpha$ then $p$ corresponds to the point along edge $(r,s)$ that is distance $\alpha$ from $r$.
-We use the same notation for a point of $C$ and the corresponding point in the link graph when the meaning is clear from the context.

 When we have a 2D polyhedral complex, there is also an alternative condition for determining whether it is CAT(0).

 \begin{theorem}[{{\cite[Theorem II.5.4 and Lemma II.5.6]{BridsonHaefliger}}}] A 2D polyhedral complex $\cal K$ is CAT(0) if and only if it is simply connected and for every vertex $v \in {\cal K}$, every cycle in the link graph $G_v$ has length at least $2\pi$. \end{theorem}